Withdrawal & Recovery

 Physical withdrawal symptoms are largely gone.
 The headaches, stomach issues, sweating, and restlessness that marked the first two weeks have mostly resolved.

 For smokers, lung function is measurably improved.
-A 2012 study in the Annals of the American Thoracic Society found significant improvements in respiratory markers within 30 days of stopping cannabis inhalation.
+Research has consistently shown that cannabis smoke has measurable effects on lung tissue, and that respiratory symptoms improve within weeks of stopping inhalation.[4]
 You can take deeper breaths.
 The chronic cough is fading or gone.

 Your Brain